Delivery mode: ONLINE

 A broad range of employment possibilities

-Mechanical engineering is thought to be one of the most diverse engineering disciplines.
+Mechanical engineering is one of the most diverse engineering disciplines.
 Employment opportunities for mechanical engineers can be found in all aspects of industry, including agriculture, fishing, food processing, mining, minerals processing, chemical processing, pharmaceutical, manufacturing, oil and gas, forestry, pulp and paper, automotive, aviation, marine, bulk handling, communications, health, heating, ventilation and air conditioning (HVAC) and building maintenance, electrical power generation and distribution, water and waste management, natural gas distribution, road transport, rail transport, shipping and shipbuilding, and defence.

 A stepping stone to graduate studies in Engineering